indeedeng/iwf/README.md

 For unit testing, user code should be mocking all the dependencies in `WorkflowState` implementation, including the input/output of the
 `start` and `decide` API.
 Users should be able to use any standard testing frameworks/libraries.

-For integration test, iWF provides a SKip Timer API to fire any timer immediately.
-Although users can always implement this themselves, the API provides a standard way and save the effort of re-inventing the wheels.
+For integration test, iWF provides a SkipTimer API to fire any timer immediately.
+Although users can always implement this themselves, the API provides a standard way and saves the effort of re-inventing the wheels.

 ## Anything else
 Is that all?
 For now yes.
 We believe these are all you need to migrate to iWF from Cadence/Temporal.